python1215/PIU-mobile-app/replit.md

 - July 19, 2025.
 Fixed offline mapping "View on Map" functionality: resolved hanging issue caused by external library dependencies (Leaflet CDN and OpenStreetMap tiles) by replacing with offline-compatible coordinate display, implemented coordinate copying to clipboard for offline environments, enhanced both mapping detail and mapping list templates with pure HTML/CSS coordinate visualization instead of interactive maps
 - July 19, 2025.
 Added edit buttons to map popups: implemented "Edit Details" buttons in both mapping detail and mapping list coordinate popups that link directly to edit templates, enhanced popup functionality with mapping ID tracking for seamless editing access from map views
 - July 19, 2025.
 Enhanced Project Site Mappings actions: added edit button to the actions column in mapping list table with green outline styling, users can now edit mappings directly from the table using the pencil icon alongside existing view and map buttons
+- July 19, 2025.
+Added edit icons to map popups: implemented edit functionality in interactive map popups by adding green edit icons (fa-edit) positioned next to settlement names in both focused and regular popup displays, edit icons link directly to update-mapping templates for seamless editing from map interface

 ## User Preferences